microsoft/PubSec-Info-Assistant/docs/features/optional_features.md

 ## Customer Usage Attribution

 A feature offered within Azure, "Customer Usage Attribution" associates usage from Azure resources in customer subscriptions created while deploying your IP with you as a partner.
-Forming these associations in internal Microsoft systems brings greater visibility to the Azure footprint running the Information Assistant copilot template.
+Forming these associations in internal Microsoft systems brings greater visibility to the Azure footprint running the Information Assistant agent template.

 Check out how to [enable Customer Usage Attribution](/docs/features/enable_customer_usage_attribution.md)